-The accounting policies of the School conform to generally accepted accounting principles as applicable to governmental entities.
+The accounting policies of the School conform to generally accepted accounting principles applicable to governmental entities.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
-Following is a summary of the School's significant accounting policies.
+Following is a summary of the School's more significant policies.